jrd10/jrd10.github.io/fcc/responsible-web-design/basic-html-and-html5.md

 ```
  - It is a good practice to use `id` and `label for="id name"` for each radio button
   - Each radio button wrapped in its own label. `for` is for each radio button `input` `id`
-  - Same `name` for radio buttons of the same group
+  - Same `name` for all the set elements
 ```
 <form action="https://#">
     <label for="indoor"><input id="indoor" type="radio" name="indoor-outdoor"> Indoor</label>